 The CPD Cycle

 The planning phase sets the scene and states key goals .
-The Do part of the CPD cycle is the core ongoing element, comprising of three types of activities: learning, practicing and communicating.
+The Do part of the cycle is the core ongoing element, comprising of three types of activities: learning, practicing and communicating.
 Checking allows you to assess your progress , while acting is about adjusting your plan for the next cycle.

 The Annual CPD Plan

-For each of the three core elements in your plan, you state:
+For each of the three core areas in your plan, you state:

 - Your current state of professional development & goals

 - The gaps in your competency

 - Your action plan